browniebroke/deezer-python/README.rst

 --------------

 Not supported by this package.
 There are excellent other python modules to handle that.
-There is the excellent `Python Social Auth`_, it doesn't support Deezer, but it's very easily extensible to support it, and if you do write a back-end for it, I'd encourage you to submit a pull request there.
+There is the excellent `Python Social Auth`_, which supports Deezer authentication.

 .. |build| image:: https://travis-ci.org/browniebroke/deezer-python.svg
     :target: https://travis-ci.org/browniebroke/deezer-python